Akshatjamadagni/Emotional-Support-Conversation-with-fine-grained-emotion-and-emotional-dynamics/README.md

 - BlenderBot team (Facebook AI)
 - COMET researchers (Bosselut et al., 2019)
 - RECCON dataset team (Poria et al., 2021)

+## Individual Contributions
+- - **Akshat Kumar**  - Developed the code and theory of the project.
+- **Aditya Prakash**  - Developed the code developed and theory of the project.
+- **Anand Vardhan**  - Formulated the project report and theoretical buildup of the project.
+- **Shashank Pant**  - Theoritical buildup for code and UI of the chat system

 ## References
 - Bosselut et al., 2019.
 [COMET: The Commonsense Transformers](https://arxiv.org/pdf/2401.17755).